Brian Connolly: Let's Go and solo work (1995–1996)

 In 1995, Connolly released a new album, Let's Go, backed up with merchandising.
 His partner Jean, whom he had met a few years earlier, gave birth to a son that year.
 In 1995, Jean succeeded in locating Connolly's biological family.
 An aunt in Ontario, Canada, revealed that Connolly's true birth mother had died in 1989.
 She also informed him that he had a living brother and sister, whom he met up with in England.

 On 2 November 1996, British TV network Channel 4 aired a programme Don't Leave Me This Way, which examined Connolly's time as a pop star with the Sweet, the subsequent decline in the band's popularity, and the impact on the band members.
 Connolly had suffered a series of heart attacks in 1981, and in the documentary was shaking constantly and walking with a limp.
 The show revealed Connolly's ill health, but also that he was continuing with his concert dates at Butlins, where Connolly and his band had appeared a number of times on tour during the early 1990s.

 Connolly's final concert was at the Bristol Hippodrome on 5 December 1996, with Slade II and John Rossall's Glitter Band Experience.

 Health

-In 1981 Connolly was admitted to hospital with bloating, and he sustained multiple heart attacks.
+In 1981, Connolly was hospitalised due to severe bloating.
+That same year, He sustained multiple heart attacks.

 His health was permanently affected with some paralysis on his left side which would later develop into a neurological disorder.
 These problems were most likely related to Connolly's excessive alcohol consumption and heavy smoking, coupled with the use of prescription diuretic medicine.